Medically reviewed by Drugs.com. Last updated on Jun 15, 2022.

 - Diarrhea—Use with caution.
 May make this condition worse.

-A nurse or other trained health professional will give you tedizolid in a hospital or clinic. tedizolid is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you tedizolid in a medical facility.
+It is given through a needle placed into one of your veins.
+The medicine must be given slowly, so the needle will have to remain in place for at least 1 hour.

-Your doctor will check your progress closely while you are receiving tedizolid.
+It is very important that your doctor check your or your child's progress closely while you are receiving tedizolid.
 This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.

-tedizolid may cause diarrhea, and in some cases it can be severe.
-It may also occur 2 months or more after you stop using tedizolid.
-If you have diarrhea that continues or gets worse, check with your doctor.
+Tedizolid may cause diarrhea, and in some cases it can be severe.
+It may also occur 2 months or more after you or your child stop receiving tedizolid.
+If you or your child have diarrhea that continues or gets worse, check with your doctor.
 Do not take any medicine to treat diarrhea without checking first with your doctor.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.